Ministry of ThrivingSoul Care Retreat

 Maximum capacity of 18-20 adults.
 Not equipped for children, but nursing infants are welcome.

-Our cost is running about $300 a person, but registration will be $75 thanks to our grant funding.
+Our cost is running about $300 a person, but registration will be $125 thanks to our grant funding.
 Register as soon as you are able as space is limited.
-Registration closes 5p on Friday, July 22, 2022.

-If you are looking for fresh ideas on how to retreat well, you’ll be receiving a copy of “Invitation to Retreat” by Ruth Haley Barton.
+If you are looking for fresh ideas on how to retreat well, we recommend a copy of “Invitation to Retreat” by Ruth Haley Barton.
 Whether you are experienced in retreating or not, we trust this will be a great resource for you.

 Contact Geoff at email@example.com